The word 'ctlopez.com.'

 Bostick said that last year, the Corps had set a goal of assisting 125 Soldiers transition out of the military and into civilian jobs.

 "We exceeded that goal by more than 50 percent," he said.
-"Nearly 200 wounded warriors found permanent positions within the Corps or other organizations across America."
+"Nearly 200 wounded warriors found permanent positions within the Corps or other organizations across America." Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.